 The market capitalization calculation is an important and useful stock valuation formula.
 Market capitalization (sometimes called market cap) is the total market value of all the company’s outstanding shares.
-This represents the value the market has placed on the value of a company’s equity.
+This represents the value the market has placed on a company’s equity.

 Market Capitalization Calculation

 Market Capitalization = Number of shares outstanding multiplied by the price of the stock.